DiXap/WeatherForecastApp/README.md

 # About the Project
 Basically this project retrieves weather forecast data from an [OpenWeather](https://openweathermap.org/) API request.
-For now it only reads data from `.csv` files containing IATA codes or cities and display its weather forecast information on a simple-human-comprehensible terminal app
+For now it only reads data from `.csv` files containing IATA codes or cities and display their weather forecast information on a simple-human-comprehensible terminal app
 Currently working on an GUI so you can search places and, overall, have a prettier data visualization.

 # Getting Started